HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="video-css-display-percentages.png",
-  caption="Video CSS display percentages.", description="A bar chart showing the percentage of video elements with various values of the CSS display property. `block` accounts for 50.5% of elements on desktop, and 45.4% on mobile. `inline` accounts for 15.5% of elements on desktop, and 16.7% on mobile. `inline-block` accounts for 14.9% of elements on desktop, and 16.5% on mobile.
-Finally, `none` accounts for 17.8% on desktop and 21.1% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1841222549&format=interactive", sheets_gid="428232209", sql_file="video_styles_mobile.sql"
+  caption="Video CSS display percentages.", description="A bar chart showing the percentage of video elements with various values of the CSS display property. `block` accounts for 50.5% of elements on desktop, and 45.4% on mobile. `none` accounts for 17.8% on desktop and 21.1% on mobile. `inline` accounts for 15.5% of elements on desktop, and 16.7% on mobile.
+Finally, `inline-block` accounts for 14.9% of elements on desktop, and 16.5% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1841222549&format=interactive", sheets_gid="428232209", sql_file="video_styles.sql"
   )
 }}